Co-mining: Self-Supervised Learning for Sparsely Annotated Object Detection: Our Co-mining

 \subsection{Data Augmentation}

-For a long time, data augmentation has been widely used in fully/semi-supervised learning, which can make the detector more robust to the variances in sizes, shapes, and appearances.
-Recently, data augmentation is also introduced in contrastive learning \cite{simCLR} or out-of-distribution detection \cite{choi2020novelty}.
-In our proposed \textit{Co-mining}, some widely used data augmentation strategies, such as Gaussian blur and color-jitter, can be employed.
-Given the input RGB image $\bf x$ with the spatial size of $H\times W$ pixels, the blurred image ${\bf x}^g_{a}$ can be obtained by convolving the original image $\bf x$ with the Gaussian kernel ${\bf g}$:
+Data augmentation has been widely used in fully/semi-supervised learning, which can make the detector more robust to the variances in sizes, shapes, and appearances.
+Recently, data augmentation is introduced in contrastive learning \cite{simCLR} or out-of-distribution detection \cite{choi2020novelty}.
+In our \textit{Co-mining}, some widely used data augmentation strategies, such as Gaussian blur and color-jitter, can be employed to obtain the augmented image ${\bf x}_{a}$.

-where $\sigma$ represents the standard deviation, $u$ and $v$ are the location at X-axis and Y-axis.
-The augmented image ${\bf x}^c_{a}$ with the color-jitter strategy is the function of brightness $a_b$, contrast $a_c$, saturation $a_s$ and hue $a_h$, which can be represented by: